 Ermen sighed.
 “He is a means that I dearly wish was not justified by his end.
 His unique ability… it also affects himself,” he explained.
 “The first words he spoke when his ability manifested were ‘I will kill you,’ and this became his singular purpose.”

-“What?”
-Kismet exclaimed, recoiling.
+“What the fuck?”
+Kismet exclaimed.
 Jamisson looked at her in surprise, and the warden drew his handgun and pointed it at Ermen through the glass.

 Ermen casually turned his gaze to Kismet.
 “Look after your friend, Legion.”